worldnetworksr/worldnetworksr.github.io/_posts/2022-10-16-How to Install and Configure Apache Web Server on Debian.md

 ## Apache Virtual Hosting
 Apache provides virtual hosting feature that allow you to host multiple websites on a single server.
 In this section, we will host two website using the domain names example.com and example.net.

-Step 1: Make a Directory for Each Site
+Step 1: Make a Directory for Each Site.

 You’ll create a directory for each site that you’ll be hosting, within the /var/www folder.
 This location newly created location is also dubbed the document root location; you’ll need to set this path later in the configuration file.
 Sub the example.com and example.net for your domain names.
 ```bash
 $ sudo mkdir -p /var/www/domain.com/public_html